Informal learning: History

 The origin of informal learning has been traced back to John Dewey through his theories about learning from experience.
 The American philosopher Mary Parker Follett broadened the context of informal education from school to all areas of everyday life and described education as a continuous life task.
 Building on this work by Dewey and Follett, the American educator Eduard C. Lindemann first used the term "informal learning".
 The term was later introduced by Malcolm Knowles when he published his work, Informal Adult Education in 1950.

 At first, informal learning was only delimited from formal school learning and nonformal learning in courses.
 Marsick and Watkins take up this approach and go one step further in their definition.
 They, too, begin with the organizational form of learning and call those learning processes informal which are non-formal or not formally organized and are not financed by institutions.
 An example for a wider approach is Livingstone's definition which is oriented towards autodidactic and self-directed learning and places special emphasis on the self-definition of the learning process by the learner.
-Livingstone explained that explicit informal learning is distinguished from tacit informal learning and socialization in the sense that the individual seeks learning in this setting and creates the conditions for it by putting himself in situations or engaging with others so that learning is possible.
+Livingstone explained that explicit informal learning is distinguished from tacit informal learning and socialization in the sense that the individual seeks learning in this setting and creates the conditions for it by putting himself or herself in situations or engaging with others so that learning is possible.

 Differences between informal and non-formal learning

 As noted above, informal learning is often confused with non-formal learning.
-Non-formal learning has been used to often describe organized learning outside of the formal education system, either being short-term, voluntary, and having, few if any, prerequisites.
+Non-formal learning has often been used to describe organized learning outside of the formal education system, either being short-term, voluntary, and having few, if any, prerequisites.
 However, they typically have a curriculum and often a facilitator.
-As stated on the non-formal learning page, non-formal learning can be seen in various structured learning situations, such as swimming lessons, community-based sports programs and conference style seminars.

-Other perspective
+Other perspectives

 Merriam et al. in 2007 stated: